-Before I got a coach, I used to run aimlessly.
-No plan, no target races.
-I would just run in races whenever I was asked to by my club or school.
+Before I got a coach, I used to run aimlessly with no plan, no target races.
 More often than not, I would end up injured and find my season ending after achieving very little.

-Once I got a coach, everything changed.
-We worked together to set my goals and target races, and my times over 800 and 1,500 meters tumbled down.
-I started winning races that mattered and began enjoying my sport.
+Once I got a coach, though, I started winning races that mattered and began enjoying my sport.
 This annual process taught me from a very early age that goals are important if I want to achieve the things that are important to me.

-This article will talk about why goals matter, what SMART goals are, and how they give you a clear, specific plan, whether they are personal or business, that work time and time again.
+So what exactly are SMART goals?
+This article will talk about why goals matter, how to use SMART goals effectively with your time and resources, and how these goals give you a clear, specific plan that works time and time again.

 Table of Contents